How To Wholesale With A Realtor

 Do You Need A Realtor To Wholesale?

 While there are ways that a Realtor can be advantageous to a real estate wholesale operation, you do not need to engage with a Realtor in order to wholesale houses.
+In fact, many investors choose to sell a house without a Realtor and handle the process independently.
 You also do not need to be a licensed real estate agent to engage in wholesaling.

-Partnering with a Realtor is most often done to provide market expertise when calculating property values, assisting in developing and expanding the list of potential cash buyers, and searching the MLS for potential properties.
+However, if you're wondering how to find a Realtor, partnering with one can provide market expertise when calculating property values, assist in developing and expanding the list of potential cash buyers, and help with searching the MLS for potential properties.

 Agents Working With Wholesalers: What To Expect